Steve Maharey

 Steven Maharey (born 3 February 1953) is a New Zealand academic and former politician of the Labour Party.
 Elected to Parliament for the first time in 1990, he was Minister of Social Development and Employment from 1999 to 2005 and Minister of Education from 2005 to 2007.
 He retired from Parliament at the 2008 general election to become the vice-chancellor at Massey University.
+He considered himself to be a advocater of the Third Way.

 Early life

 Maharey was born in Palmerston North in 1953, the son of William Maharey and his wife Irene.
 He attended Freyberg High School in 1966–1969.
 After gaining an MA Hons in sociology from Palmerston North's Massey University (1972–1976), he was a lecturer at that institution from 1978, teaching both sociology and business administration.
 His particular specialties within sociology were social change and cultural studies.

 Political career

 Palmerston North City Council

 Maharey served one term on the Palmerston North City Council from 1986 to 1989.